Geometric CAD Designs for 3D Printing

 |

-CAD output STL file
+View and download CAD output STL file:

-CAD output STL file
+View and download CAD output STL files:

 | OpenSCAD code >> FreeCAD app or the OpenSCAD app | |